CertainUser/Machine-Learning/Image-Classification/README.md

 - You can either follow along with the Jupyter notebook to train the model or make use of the 'classifier.keras' model in this folder.

-- Run the 'interface.py' file to see how the model predicts labels for images.
+- Run 'interface.py' to see how the model predicts labels for images.
 Make sure all of the above steps were taken.
 ```
 python3 interface.py